-The quarter ending March 31, 2011, with comparative financial results for the first quarter 2010 is Canterra's first interim period reported under IFRS.
+The quarter ending September 30, 2011, with comparative financial results for the third quarter 2010 is Canterra's third interim period reported under IFRS.
 The condensed consolidated interim financial statements, including comparative figures, have been prepared in accordance with IAS 34 - Interim Financial Reporting.

 Through December 31, 2010, Canterra's financial statements were prepared in accordance with pre-changeover Canadian GAAP.
 While IFRS uses a conceptual framework similar to pre-changeover Canadian GAAP, there are significant differences in recognition, measurement and disclosures.
-In the Company's MD&A for the year ended December 31, 2010, it was disclosed that conversion to IFRS would appear to not impact on such matters as how the Company accounts for its mineral properties (capitalization of exploration costs is permitted under both IFRS and pre-changeover Canadian GAAP), foreign currency transactions and hedging activities as the Company does not engage in the latter activity, and the magnitude of its foreign currency transactions, based on past experience, is very modest.
-Moreover, as Canterra does not generate sales or revenues, differences in revenue recognition practices between pre-changeover Canadian GAAP and IFRS is not a factor in assessing the impact of the conversion to IFRS on the Company's accounts.
+In the Company's MD&A for the year ended December 31, 2010, it was disclosed that conversion to IFRS would appear to not impact on such matters as how the Company accounts for its mineral properties (capitalization of exploration costs is permitted under both IFRS and prechangeover Canadian GAAP), foreign currency transactions and hedging activities as the Company does not engage in the latter activity, and the magnitude of its foreign currency transactions, based on past experience, is very modest.
+Moreover, as Canterra does not generate sales or revenues, differences in revenue recognition practices between prechangeover Canadian GAAP and IFRS is not a factor in assessing the impact of the conversion to IFRS on the Company's accounts.

-A discussion of the significant IFRS accounting policies that have been adopted by the Company is presented in note 3 to the condensed consolidated interim financial statements for the period ended March 31, 2011.
-The adoption of IFRS did resulted in changes to the condensed consolidated interim statements of financial position and statements of comprehensive loss for the Company as previously reported under pre-changeover Canadian GAAP.
-Under IFRS 1 - First-time Adoption of International Reporting Standards, companies are required to present reconciliations from pre-changeover Canadian GAAP to IFRS as follows:
+A discussion of the significant IFRS accounting policies that have been adopted by the Company is presented in note 3 to the condensed consolidated interim financial statements for the period ended September 30, 2011.
+The adoption of IFRS resulted in changes to the condensed consolidated interim statements of financial position but did not affect the statements of comprehensive loss for the Company as previously reported under pre-changeover Canadian GAAP.